-There are many natural, herbal, and lifestyle remedies that can prevent GERD from ever occurring and will help to lessen symptoms and correct the body’s balance so that GERD cannot prosper.
+Many natural, herbal, and lifestyle remedies can prevent GERD from ever occurring and help lessen symptoms and correct the body’s balance so that GERD cannot prosper.
 This should be the main focus of treating any illness.
-Unfortunately, the conventional or mainstream medical community focuses on treatments, mostly medications, which simply mask the symptoms without getting to the root of the problem.
+Unfortunately, the conventional or mainstream medical community focuses on treatments, mostly medications, which mask the symptoms without getting to the root of the problem.
 As if that isn’t bad enough, many of these medications actually worsen the condition.
 This kind of “treatment” creates a vicious cycle that never ends.
 Does the term “Job Security” ring a bell here?

 This kind of pretzel logic is commonplace in the medical world, and the treatment of GERD is an excellent example of it.
 Sales of antacids and acid blockers is a huge multi-billion dollar business.
 In fact, as of several years ago, these drugs were the largest selling pharmaceuticals of any kind in the United States.
 Incidentally, Propulsid was one of the biggest sellers.
 The FDA pulled it off the market after it killed 111 people by causing fatal heart rhythm problems.

-Antacids are designed to neutralize stomach acid and H2 blockers (histamine receptor blockers such as Pepsid AC, Zantec, and Tagamet) work to block the production of stomach acid.
-The concern with this is that many studies have shown that GERD symptoms are often caused not by too much stomach acid, but by a lack of stomach acid.
+Antacids are designed to neutralize stomach acid, and H2 blockers (histamine receptor blockers such as Pepcid AC, Zantac, and Tagamet) work to block the production of stomach acid.
+The concern with this is that many studies have shown that GERD symptoms are often caused not by too much stomach acid but by a lack of stomach acid.
 This deficiency causes the digestive process to malfunction.
 Thus, these drugs cause the condition to proliferate.

 Abnormally low levels of stomach acid have been linked to several diseases.
 Depression is one of them.
 Some forms of depression are caused by a neurotransmitter deficiency which is a result of low stomach acidity.
 Acne Rosacea is a skin condition that is thought to be a result of low stomach acid levels.
 Rosacea symptoms–red blemishes on the face, especially near the nose–have shown improvement in patients who were given supplements to increase stomach acid and digestive function.